Zorua162/AOC2024/README.md

 ## Notes on improvements

+### Day 6

+Had massive issues with this day, partially as I misunderstood part 2 to mean a loop which has only 4 corners (and not double or many loops).

+I used the extra time I had from completing day 11 to re-visit this day, and through some discussions with a colleague came up with a solution which solved the problem.

+However, I am not entirely happy with this solution, as it takes far too long to get the answer, so it would be nice to re-visit this again in the future to better understand the more optimized ways of doing this.

 ### Day 7

 Ended up using sub-optimal solution for part2, but optimized it enough that it could